Annual Leave for Part-Time and Irregular Hours Employees

 Employers must ensure that they comply with the relevant industry award or agreement when calculating annual leave entitlements for their employees.
 Failure to comply with the relevant award or agreement can result in penalties and fines.

-Annual Leave in Your Business
+Managing Annual Leave in Your Business (Employer Tips)

 - Encourage regular leave, as untaken leave is a liability on your balance sheet.
 Promoting regular breaks helps avoid excessive accruals and employee well-being.